 This is an 8-month commitment with occasional, part-time hours from September to April.
 Fifteen hours of training plus flexible hours assisting community members in health insurance coverage (a minimum of 20-hours total throughout the program year).

 Medicine: CUP hours (Potential CUP Leadership roles)

 Pharmacy, Public Health, Nursing, Pre-Medicine, Pre-Pharmacy: Community Service Hours

 - Opportunities to network and connect with peers

 - Opportunities to practice classroom skills and knowledge in real life

 - Be an upper division student in one of the health professional colleges (Public Health, Medicine, Nursing or Pharmacy) or 4th year undergraduate public health, nursing, pre-pharmacy or pre-medicine student.

-- Be a University of Arizona student during Fall 2019 and Spring 2020 and have a UA Net ID and password.
+- Be a University of Arizona student during Fall and Spring and have a UA Net ID and password.

-- Complete all Certified Application Counselor online training (10-15 hours)
+- Complete all online training (10-15 hours).

 - Be available for all mandatory training dates (see above).